cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

 - In the root directory of the repository create a `.env` file with the variables mentioned in `dist.env` file and modify their values
   - If not created, default values are taken from the docker-compose file inside the `.devcontainer/docker-compose.yml`
-- In `.devcontainer` directory create a `.env` file with variables mentioned in `dist.env` file
-- The `GIT_BRANCH_ISOLATION` environment variable is used at the build time of the dev container.
-It enables the persistence of container data between builds by using Docker volumes namespaced by the Git branch name.
-It is set to true by default.
-More details on this are provided in a later section.
+- In `.devcontainer` directory create a `.env` file with variables mentioned in `dist.env` file The `GIT_BRANCH_ISOLATION` environment variable, used during the build process of the dev container, controls whether Docker volumes are namespaced by the Git branch name, thus enabling data persistence across builds.
+This variable is set to `true` by default.

 ### Local Dev-Container guide
 - Upon opening the repository in VS Code, click on the green color icon in the bottom left corner of the window labeled `Open Remote Window` and select `reopen in container`
-Initially it shall take some time to set up as it will build the dev container image and pull all the required docker images.
-Subsequent builds shall be fast and use cache to build and run the container
+Initially, setting up may take some time as it involves building the dev container image and pulling the required Docker images.
+Subsequent builds will be faster, utilizing cached data to expedite the process.
 - The container data is persisted between builds with the help of named volumes and each volume is namespaced by git branch name.
 Therefore one can create separate dev container environment specific to the current working git branch.
 This can be helpful for reviewing pull requests and making quick bug fixes

 ### GitHub Codespaces guide